 This summer, communities across Nova Scotia are taking part in Pride week festivities.
 It’s an opportunity to show support for the 2SLGBTQ+ community, and to raise awareness of the progress that has been made and the work that still needs to be done to ensure equal rights and representation for people of all sexual and gender identities.

-Read More about Pride 2019: building an inclusive workplace
+Read More about Celebrating Pride & Building an Inclusive Workplace

 An international Woman's Day Q&A